lokal-profil/interoperable-specifications/docs/rules.md

 ## Rules for specifications

-For a specification to be considered a semantic specification the following must apply:
+For a specification to be considered a interoperable specification the following must apply:

 ><a name="SP1"></a> **Rule SP-1:** The specification and its specification parts MUST be described with PROF